THE NEW GILDED AGE (Part 2)

-Picked up the arrows at Sam’s Sport Shop because Miss Mary insisted.
-Scott Fitzgerald’s loony wife Zelda put her up to it.
-But I like the way Sam shoots straight with customers.
-I tried to shoot a ping-pong ball off a colored boy’s head in his shop and he says, “Cut the crap Ernie.”
+I picked up the arrows at Sam’s Sport Shop because Miss Mary insisted.
+I like the way Sam shoots straight with customers.
+I tried to shoot a ping-pong ball off a colored boy’s head in his shop and Sam said, “Cut the crap Ernie.”
 Didn’t call me Hem.
-I like that.
-I said, ‘Sam, don’t make me goof.’
-He said, ‘Goof?
-You’re too far gone for that.
-Now put that bow down and get out of here and up to the Northwoods, far away from people, where you belong.’
+I said, ‘Sam, don’t make me miss.’
+He said, ‘Miss?
+You’re too far gone to even pull that bow back straight and true, so put it down now and get the hell out of here and up to those woods by the family cabin in Walloon, far away from people where you belong.’

-Sam has guts.
-He does his job clean and well.
+Sam has guts and does his job clean and well.

 Ticks me off.
 Opening of deer season and my khaki bush pants smell strange.
 Tomato paste and wine stains from my last African expedition.
 Why didn’t Miss Mary clean them promptly?
-She’s a skinny little stick.
+She’s a skinny little bitch.
 No meat left.
-Going to shave all her hair off when she’s asleep.
+Gonna have to shave all her hair off when she’s asleep.
 Maybe I’ll wear my green corduroys with a heavy sweater and no shirt.

-Note to Myself: If I don’t bag a deer, buy one at Venison Vern’s Meat Market.
+Note to Myself: If I don’t bag a deer, buy one at Vern’s Meat Market.
 Shoot it a few times to make it look like it was hunted.
-Take some over to Max Perkin’s wearing my wine covered khakis and get some advance money for the piece.
+Take some over to Max Perkin’s office wearing my wine covered khakis and get some advance money for this memoir.
 Take my gun too.
-Might get a healthier slice of the Scribner’s money pie that way.
+Might get a healthier slice of the Scribners' fat green money pie that way.

 James Joyce.
 He borrowed my hedge clippers and never returned them.
 He should have a sense of ethics about returning something he borrowed.
-I distinctly recall that I lent them to him.
-They were manual because I already have two power sets.
+I distinctly recall I lent them to him.
+They were manual clippers because I already have two power sets.
 I had no use for the old clippers.
-Maybe I did given them to him, but he should have called and thanked me.
+Maybe I did give them to him, but he should have called and thanked me.
 Did the same thing with my golf clubs the time before.
 Came over on a fine sunny day and said, ‘Hem, it’s a beautiful day, think I’ll trim my hedges so I can see beyond the back yard.
-Told him I was using them.
-Says, fine then, is it okay if I borrow your golf clubs?
+Told him I was using them and then he asked if it was okay to borrow my golf clubs?
 Typical trickery.
-Head full of Guinness.
+Always writes with a head full of Guinness.
 No wonder its hard to get past the first sentence of Finnegan’s Wake.

-‘Got to go, Bud.
-Put the drinks on my tab.
+'Gotta go, Lou.
+Put the drinks on my tab.'

 ‘You don’t have a tab, Ernie.’

 Come to think of it, I don’t like Lou.
-He’s cheaper than that flab lip, Scribner.
+He’s cheaper than that flab lip Faulkner.

 The Indian buck told me it was because I was playing my transistor radio so loud.
 I told him that to have a radio and not use it was to have and have not.
 It was a good line and I will use it again someday.

-We got back to Bill Blort’s Bar about 5 o clock.
+We got back to Boobers' Bar about 5 o clock.
 We ate same hamburgers and watched our beards grow.
 Cooper and I had made a separate peace and he poured a beer over my head.
 Later we arm wrestled and the winner took nothing.